A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

+where $\omega_0=0$.
+The multi-component potential in (\ref{HeunWeierstrass}) is the so-called Treibich-Verdier potential, known for its role in the theory of ``elliptic soliton" for KdV hierarchy \cite{tv}.
+The spectral solution of this potential is related to the effective action of the deformed N=2 supersymmetric QCD model, in the spirit of Gauge/Bethe correspondence \cite{NS0908}.
+The large energy perturbation, computed by the method explained in this section, completes the attempts in Ref.~\cite{wh1306} where the leading order expansion was examined by another method.

 As in the previous example, the equation in the form (\ref{HeunWeierstrass}) is more suitable for the large $\lambda$ expansion.
-In the process of computing $\varepsilon_\ell$ we need to simplify the integrands by repeatedly using relations about the $\wp$-function with the same argument, already used in the previous subsection, and some other relations such as, \be \ee in the above index $i,j,k\in\lbrace1,2,3\rbrace$ and $i\ne j\ne k$.
-The integrands are finally simplified to the form $p_0(e_{1,2,3})+\sum\limits_{s}p_1^{(s)}(e_{1,2,3})\wp(x+\omega_s), s=0,1,2,3$, ready for integration.
-Then we obtain \be \ee In the above expressions $\zeta_1$ is related to $E_2$, and $e_1,e_2,e_3$ are related to $E_4, E_6$.
-They generalizes the results for the Lam\'{e} equation presented in \cite{wh1401}.
+In the process of computing $\varepsilon_\ell$ we need to simplify the integrands by some more complicated relations of elliptic functions.
+We do not give further explicit expression here.
+The conclusion is the same as the cases for the Lam\'{e} equation and the ellipsoidal wave equation, that the period $T$ in the relation (\ref{nufrommonodromy}) for large eigenvalue perturbation has to be $2\omega_1$.